 Earnest Money Deposit – Somewhere along the line you and the home seller will make a deal, and once that happens you need to show good faith that you can close the deal.
 Hence, the delivery of an earnest money deposit to the agent.
 The deposit, as little as one percent of the home price, is stored in escrow and normally used as part of the down payment during closing.
 The deposit is given back to the home buyer if the deal falls through.

 Home Inspection. – The process where a certified property inspector goes through your potential new home to check on items such as foundation structure, roofing, electrical wiring, and plumbing.
 The home inspector provides a report of the residence’s pluses and negatives, and you negotiate with the home seller to determine what repairs can be made ahead of time.
+If you’re interested in buying a pre-owned home, it may be worth it to get the roof, windows, siding and gutters checked for any damages by Roofs By Rodger.

 Down Payment – Amount of money put toward the mortgage at the time of home purchase.
 The standard amount to put down is twenty percent; however, many buyers put down less or, in the case of some mortgages, none at all.